Cafe Barbera

 Café Barbera is an Italian coffeehouse and fast casual dining franchise registered with the International Franchise Association (IFA) since 2015.
-It operates franchises in Europe, the Middle East, Africa, Asia and South America.
+It operates franchises in Europe, the UK, the Middle East, Africa, Asia and South America.
 The first Cafè Barbera opened in 2004 in Dubai and is named after the first Café Barbera founded by Domenico Barbera in 1870 in Southern Italy.
 It is considered one of the oldest companies in Europe and is still managed by the Barbera family.